FearGoidte/feargoidte.github.io/source/articles/2016-03-22-404-error-github-pages-middleman.xhtml.markdown

 I haven’t bothered with the content of the 404 document itself, since that is dependent on the existing navigational elements of your site.

-I think you should include both a reference to ”file not found“ and ”404“ in the title, since those terms should be familiar to many users.
+I think you should include both a reference to “file not found” and “404” in the title, since those terms should be familiar to many users.

 An ability to search the site and possibly a replication of any archive page are also good ideas for content.

-Avoid being too adamant that it’s the user‘s fault or being too passive aggressive—surprisingly, those are quite common for the content of 404 pages.
+Avoid being too adamant that it’s the user’s fault or being too passive aggressive—surprisingly, those are quite common for the content of 404 pages.

 My own is inexcusably terse: [Fear Goidte’s 404](https://isfeargoidte.me.uk/404.html) but I have an archive link on my site-wide navigation menu and not enough content to warrant an ability to search the site from within the site.